 - 1 Tablespoon Butter

 - 1 1/2 cup All Purpose Flour

 - 2 Egg Yolks

 - 12 Apricots

-- While you keep on stirring, the dough will form a ball and at the bottom you will notice a layer of sticking flour.
-If you see flour at the bottom of the pot, it is correct, and you did it all right.
+- While you keep on stirring, the dough will form to a ball and at the bottom of your pot, you will notice a layer of sticky flour.
+If you see flour at the bottom of the pot, it is the right way and all is good.

 - Place the dough into a bowl and let cool for some time.

 - In the meantime, wash and pat dry your fresh Apricots.
 Slice into half and discard the core.